maxwell-k/LumoSQL/benchmarking/README.md

 git push
 ```

-Exporting the `TITLE` environment variable changes the title and heading text in
-the HTML.

 Note that if data is left set then the tests on the JavaScript code will fail â€”
 `unset DATA`.